Ankr-network/ankr-docs/docs/build-blockchain/products/v2/hybrid-infra.md

 :::note

-This is currently a CLOSED testing feature and is not available to all clients.
+This is currently a **CLOSED** testing feature and is not available to all clients.

+If you would like to add this feature and you are a Premium Plan subscriber, send an email to premiumsupport@ankr.com

+Subject: enable hybrid

+Body: list the ethereum account addresses in the body.

 :::